o-ran-sc/portal-nonrtric-controlpanel/docs/overview.rst

 *  View and Manage A1 policies in the RAN (near-RT-RICs)
 *  Graphical A1 policy creation/editing is model-driven, based on policy type’s JSON schema
-*  View producers and jobs for the Enrichment coordinator service
+*  View producers and jobs for the Information coordinator service
 *  Configure A1 Policy Management Service (add/remove near-rt-rics)

-The Control Panel frontend interacts with the A1 Policy Management Service and A1 Enrichment Information Coordinator (REST NBIs) via a service exposure gateway, the Nonrtric Gateway.
+The Control Panel frontend interacts with the A1 Policy Management Service and A1 Information Coordinator (REST NBIs) via a service exposure gateway, the Nonrtric Gateway.
 The frontend is developed using the Angular framework.
 The Gateway is a Spring Cloud Gateway that provides an API Gateway for all the Non-RT-RIC Components.